CheapHeat™ All Electric Standalone System

 With the CheapHeat™ system, the RV owner has the peace of mind in knowing that when they need heat they will have it, and will not have to worry about running out of propane.

-The RV owner does not have to worry about monoxide poisoning from the gas furnace.
+The RV owner does not have to worry about carbon monoxide poisoning from the gas furnace.
 They do not have to worry about the gas heat not working because of igniter or spider web problems, and most importantly, they do not have to worry about their RV catching fire because a portable heater tipped over or overheated a wall socket.

 U.S. Patent Protected